cylmat/php-tools-boilerplate/README.md

 Usage
 ---
-* Simply clone the repository and use it as a boilerplate for your PHP project.
+* Simply copy the repository contents in your application, and use it as a boilerplate for your PHP project.
 1.
 ```
 export APP_DIR=app_dir